 - No littering!
 All human refuse and remains on the trail must be buried.
 Because… blech!

 - Wilderness Search and Rescue will be on hand to assist lost or injured runners.
-Let’s ensure they’re bored.
+Let’s ensure they’re bored all morning.

 - Tasty post-race food (fruit, cookies, etc.) and drinks (water, Gatorade, soda, beer) will be provided.